philgyford/django-hines/README.md

 `HINES_SITE_ICON`: Path of an image to represent the site, within the static directory. e.g. `'hines/img/site_icon.jpg'`.

+`HINES_COMMENTS_ADMIN_NOT_PUBLISHED_FEED_SLUG`: URL slug for the admin-only RSS feed of *not* published comments, so it can be at a non-obvious location.
+Default is `"admin-not-published-comments"`.

+`HINES_COMMENTS_ADMIN_PUBLISHED_FEED_SLUG`: URL slug for the admin-only RSS feed of published comments, so it can be at a non-obvious location.
+Default is `"admin-published-comments"`.

 `HINES_COMMENTS_ALLOWED`: Whether to allow commenting on blog posts.
 If `False`, overrides the settings for individual Blogs and Posts.
 Default `True`.